Hohmann transfer orbit

 In astronautics, the Hohmann transfer orbit (/ˈhoʊmən/) is an orbital maneuver used to transfer a spacecraft between two orbits of different altitudes around a central body.
-Examples would be used for travel between low Earth orbit and the Moon, or another solar planet or asteroid.
+For example, a Hohmann transfer could be used to raise a satellite's orbit from low Earth orbit to geostationary orbit.
 In the idealized case, the initial and target orbits are both circular and coplanar.
 The maneuver is accomplished by placing the craft into an elliptical transfer orbit that is tangential to both the initial and target orbits.
 The maneuver uses two impulsive engine burns: the first establishes the transfer orbit, and the second adjusts the orbit to match the target.

 The Hohmann maneuver often uses the lowest possible amount of impulse (which consumes a proportional amount of delta-v, and hence propellant) to accomplish the transfer, but requires a relatively longer travel time than higher-impulse transfers.
 In some cases where one orbit is much larger than the other, a bi-elliptic transfer can use even less impulse, at the cost of even greater travel time.

 The maneuver was named after Walter Hohmann, the German scientist who published a description of it in his 1925 book Die Erreichbarkeit der Himmelskörper (The Attainability of Celestial Bodies).
 Hohmann was influenced in part by the German science fiction author Kurd Lasswitz and his 1897 book Two Planets.

 When used for traveling between celestial bodies, a Hohmann transfer orbit requires that the starting and destination points be at particular locations in their orbits relative to each other.
 Space missions using a Hohmann transfer must wait for this required alignment to occur, which opens a launch window.
 For a mission between Earth and Mars, for example, these launch windows occur every 26 months.
 A Hohmann transfer orbit also determines a fixed time required to travel between the starting and destination points; for an Earth-Mars journey this travel time is about 9 months.
 When transfer is performed between orbits close to celestial bodies with significant gravitation, much less delta-v is usually required, as the Oberth effect may be employed for the burns.

 They are also often used for these situations, but low-energy transfers which take into account the thrust limitations of real engines, and take advantage of the gravity wells of both planets can be more fuel efficient.